lankef/quadcoil/docs/math.rst

    \Phi = \Phi_{sv} + \frac{G\phi'}{2\pi} + \frac{I\theta'}{2\pi}

 The first term represents contributions from a "single-valued" component, :math:`\Phi_{sv}`.
 :math:`\Phi_{sv}` is the degree of freedom QUADCOIL solves for.
-It can also be thought of as a dipole density distribution on the winding surface.
+It can also be thought of as the density of a dipole array pointing perpendicular to the winding surface.

 The second and third terms represent contributions from the net poloidal current :math:`G` and the net toroidal current :math:`I`. :math:`G` is determined by the equilibrium, and :math:`I` is a free variable.